jatinlalwani97/Evaluate-bias-and-fairness-metrics/README.md

 1. Using occupation data from the Data folder
 2. Running experiments with prompts from the EN, SP, and AR folders
-3. Comparing results against reference data in the BLS folder
+3. Comparing results against reference data
 4. Conducting supplementary analysis using the CrowsPairs dataset
-5. Storing and analyzing results in the Data folder
+5. Storing and analyzing results in the each Model Folder

-## Additional Information

-For more details on the specific contents of each folder and how they relate to the experimental methodology described in our paper, please refer to the README files within each directory.